mauritssilvis/darts/cli/java/README.md

 ...
 ```

-Should the build fail, please [report an issue](https://github.com/mauritssilvis/darts/issues) and document the error and how it can be reproduced.
+Should the Gradle build fail, please [report an issue](https://github.com/mauritssilvis/darts/issues) and document the error and how it can be reproduced.

 ### 3.2 Execution